lacontrevoie/rs-short/README.md

 - Copy `config.toml.sample` to `config.toml` and edit its values to suit your needs:
     - **Important**: Replace default values of `cookie_key` and `phishing_password`.

-- Edit blacklists at your convenience.
+- Edit the policy lists in `lists.toml` at your convenience.
-    - `url_from_blacklist.list`: Any client that submits a *link name* **fully matching** one of the elements in this list will get a 403 Forbidden HTTP status code.
-    - `url_to_softblacklist.list`: Any client that submits an *URL* **containing** one of the elements in this list will get denied with a friendly warning.
-    - `url_to_blacklist.list`: Any client that submits an *URL* **containing** one of the elements in this list will get a 403 Forbidden HTTP status code.

-You can configure a `fail2ban` instance and watch your favourite reverse-proxy logs to see which IPs are getting a 403 and ban accordingly for the duration of your choice.
+You can configure a `fail2ban` instance and watch your favourite reverse-proxy logs to see which IPs are getting a 403 Forbidden and ban accordingly for the duration of your choice.

 - `cargo run --release`